docker/docs/content/accounts/manage-account.md

 title: Manage your Docker account
 ---

-> **Beta**
+> **Early Access**
 >
-> Docker Home is in [public beta](/release-lifecycle/#beta)  for select users.
-If your account isn't selected for public beta,
+> Docker Home is in [Early Access (EA)](/release-lifecycle/#early-access-ea) for select users.
+If your account isn't selected for EA,
 > you can manage your account settings, personal access tokens, and two-factor authentication for
 > your account in [Docker Hub](https://hub.docker.com/).
 { .restricted }

-You can manage the settings for your Docker account in Docker Home.
+You can centrally manage the settings for your Docker account.
 Here you can also take administrative actions for your account and manage your account security.

 > **Tip**
 >
-> If your account is associated with an organization that enforces Single Sign-On (SSO), you may not have permissions to update your account settings.
+> If your account is associated with an organization that enforces single sign-on (SSO), you may not have permissions to update your account settings.
 You need to contact your administrator to update your settings.
 { .tip }

 ## Update general settings